johnandrea/gedcom-display-format/README.md

 The tag in the gedcom file used to match the specified person.
 Default is xref which is the gedcom individual identifier.
   When using a non-xref tag, the given personid value must match exactly the value in the gedcom file.
-The match makes use of the readgedcom's find_individuals so an id name such as birth.date mau be used or for a custom event such as event.extraref If more than one match is found the first (unordered) one is taken.
+The match makes use of the readgedcom function find_individuals so an id name such as birth.date may be used or for a custom event such as event.extraref If more than one match is found the first (unordered) one is taken.

 --dates